s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 `$ nano docker-bitcoind.conf.tpl`
 ```
+# Using nano edit docker-bitcoind.conf.tpl and provide a new value for the following parameters:
 BITCOIND_RPC_USER = login protecting the access to the RPC API of your full node
 BITCOIND_RPC_PASSWORD = password protecting the access to the RPC API of your full node
 #